GVaruni19/Python-Beginners/README.md

       26. Program to Calculate the Power of a Number - solved
       27. Program to Check Whether a Number is Palindrome or Not - solved
       28. Program to Check Whether a Number is Prime or Not - solved
-      29. Program to Check Armstrong Number
+      29. Program to Check Armstrong Number - solved
       30. Program to Display Factors of a Number - solved
       31. Program to Make a Simple Calculator
       32. Program to Display Prime Numbers Between Intervals Using Function